Hellenic Air Force: Post-war developments (1950–1970)

-Modernization (1980–1997)
+Modernisation (1980–1997)

-Until the late 1980s the Air Force deployed missiles armed with U.S. nuclear warheads using the LTV TA-7C Corsair II.
+Until the late 1980s, the Air Force deployed missiles armed with U.S. nuclear warheads using the LTV TA-7C Corsair II.
 As a result of Greco-Turkish tension caused by the 1974 Turkish invasion of Cyprus, the U.S. removed its nuclear weapons from Greek and Turkish alert units to storage.
 Greece saw this as another pro-Turkish move by NATO and withdrew its forces from NATO's military command structure from 1974 to 1980.

-In March 1985 the Greek government announced the purchase of 34 F-16C and 6 F-16D Block 30 variant in the "Peace Xenia I" modernisation program.
-In the same month Greece ordered 36 single-seat Mirage 2000EG and 4 two-seat Mirage 2000BG, as part of the "Talos" modernization program.
+In March 1985, the Greek government announced the purchase of thirty-four F-16C and six F-16D Block 30 variant in the 'Peace Xenia I' modernisation programme.
+In the same month, Greece ordered thirty-six single-seat Mirage 2000EG and four two-seat Mirage 2000BG, as part of the 'Talos' modernisation programme.

-Subsequently, in 1989, the first fourth-generation fighters were introduced, marking the beginning of a new era: the first Mirage 2000 EG/BG aircraft were delivered to the 114 Combat Wing in Tanagra airforce base and equipped the 331 and 332 squadrons.
-In January 1989 the first F-16C/D Block 30 arrived in 111 combat wing in Nea Anchialos airforce base and were allocated to the 330 "Thunder" and 346 "Jason" interceptor squadrons in Larissa airforce base.
+Subsequently, in 1989, the first fourth-generation fighter jets were introduced, marking the beginning of a new era: the first Mirage 2000 EG/BG aircraft were delivered to the 114 Combat Wing in Tanagra air force base, and equipped the 331 and 332 squadrons.
+In January 1989, the first F-16C/D Block 30 arrived in 111 Combat Wing in Nea Anchialos air force base, and were allocated to the 330 'Thunder' and 346 'Jason' interceptor squadrons in Larissa air force base.

-On March 29, 1991, the RF-84F were retired from service after 34 years and 7 months of operational life.
-In November 1992 more RF-4Es were delivered to the 348 "Eyes" Tactical Reconnaissance Squadron.
+On 29 March 1991, the RF-84F were retired from service after 34 years and 7 months of operational life.
+In November 1992, more RF-4Es were delivered to the 348 'Eyes' Tactical Reconnaissance Squadron.

-In 1993 the "Peace Xenia II" modernisation program began.
-Greece ordered 32 F-16C and 8 F-16D, Block 50 variant.
-The first Block 50 was delivered on July 25, 1997.
-These aircraft, equipped with the LANTIRN navigation and targeting pod as well as AIM-120 AMRAAM and AGM-88 HARM missiles, were allocated to the 341 "Arrow" and 347 "Perseus" squadrons in Nea Anchialos airforce base.
-The basic mission of 341 "Arrow" squadron is Suppression of Enemy Air Defenses (SEAD).
-The role of 347 "Perseus" squadron is air-to-ground missions.
+In 1993, the 'Peace Xenia II' modernisation programme began.
+Greece ordered thirty-two F-16C and eight F-16D, Block 50 variant.
+The first Block 50 was delivered on 25 July 1997.
+These aircraft, equipped with the LANTIRN navigation and targeting pod, along with AIM-120 AMRAAM and AGM-88 HARM missiles, were allocated to the 341 'Arrow' and 347 'Perseus' squadrons in Nea Anchialos air force base.
+The basic mission of 341 'Arrow' squadron is Suppression of Enemy Air Defenses (SEAD).
+The role of 347 'Perseus' squadron is air-to-ground missions.